struffel/usd-container/README.md

 # USD-container
 This is a containerized version of the [Universal Scene Description](https://graphics.pixar.com/usd/) toolset developed by Pixar.
 Official sources for USD do not offer any compiled binaries which makes this container image a quick and easy to use alternative to building the tools yourself.
 It can also be used for automating workflows.
-The versioning of this image follows the versioning of USD itself.
+The image is based on `Ubuntu:20.04` image and the versioning follows the versioning of USD itself.

 # Using this image
 This image is publicly available on the [Docker Hub](https://hub.docker.com/r/struffel/pixar-usd) from where it can be pulled using the `docker pull` command: